TomasVDDC/LesPantheres/README.md

 For the statistics visualization we are considering using Chart.js due to its focus on chart-centric displays.
 Chart.js is currently the most popular open source charting library and makes it easier to create beautiful and interactive charts.

+The lectures that will help us the most are the ones on D3.js and the one this week on Maps!